Rohit-gg789/Alarm._.gg/README.md

 ## 💡 Features
 - Set exact alarm time using Android AlarmManager
 - Fun pattern-based mini-game to dismiss alarms
-- Alarm rings even when the phone is idle (with permission setup) ##still working on this
+- Alarm rings even when the phone is idle (with permission setup) ##still working on this feature
 - Designed in Kotlin + Android Studio
 - Alarm sound using MediaPlayer